eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 ## Test Systems

-IOPS is random read-write IOPS [measured by fio with "typical" DB parameters](https://arstech.net/how-to-measure-disk-performance-iops-with-fio-in-linux/), 4G and 150G file, without other processes running.
+IOPS is random read-write IOPS [measured by fio with "typical" DB parameters](https://arstech.net/how-to-measure-disk-performance-iops-with-fio-in-linux/), 150G file, without other processes running.

-Specifically `fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=4G --readwrite=randrw --rwmixread=75` followed by `fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=150G --readwrite=randrw --rwmixread=75`, then `rm test` to get rid of the 150G test file.
-If the 150G test shows it'd take hours to complete, feel free to cut it short once the IOPS display for the test looks steady.
+Specifically `fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=150G --readwrite=randrw --rwmixread=75`, then `rm test` to get rid of the 150G test file.
+If the test shows it'd take hours to complete, feel free to cut it short once the IOPS display for the test looks steady.

 150G was chosen to "break through" any caching strategems the SSD uses for bursty writes.
 Execution clients write steadily, and the performance of an SSD under heavy write is more important than its performance with bursty writes.